 - Equating-Student results from the different test forms must be reviewed and compared to ensure that the difficulty level is the same for each test form.
-This process, called "equating," takes place after testing when enough student scores are in the system to ensure that a representative sample of student results is available for use in the comparison. - Scores-Students will receive a score on a scale of 20-80.
+This process, called "equating," takes place after testing so that enough student scores are in the system to ensure that a representative sample of student results is available for use in the comparison. - Scores-Students will receive a score on a scale of 20-80.
 This scale is a special scale known as a T-score scale.
-On this scale, a score of 50 is the statewide average.
-Individual Student Reports (ISRs) will indicate whether the student's score falls within the highest third, middle third, or lowest third levels as compared to other students in Florida. - Estimated Reporting Date-Biology 1 scores will be released approximately two weeks after the end of the test administration window. - Course Grade-For students who entered grade 9 in the 2011-12 school year and are enrolled in Biology 1, an equivalent course, or AP Biology 1 to meet the Biology 1 credit requirement for high school graduation, each student's Biology 1 EOC Assessment score must be used to calculate 30 percent of his/her final grade in the course.
+On this scale, a score of 50 is at the statewide average.
+Individual Student Reports (ISRs) will indicate whether the student's score falls within the high, middle, or low levels as compared to other students in Florida. - Estimated Reporting Date-Geometry scores will be released approximately two weeks after the end of the test administration window. - Course Grade-For students who entered grade 9 in the 2011-12 school year and are enrolled in Geometry or an equivalent course, each student's Geometry EOC Assessment score must be used to calculate 30 percent of his/her final grade in the course.
 The method for applying this requirement will be determined and applied by each school district.